Nhlanhla-NM/Project-3-Decodelabs/README.md

 - SQL

 # What this project shows
-- SQL fundamentals, querying data, filtering and grouping
+- SQL fundamentals, querying data, filtering and grouping.
+- Proving ability to bridge the gap between massive datasets and specific answers through pure relational logic.